Ottavio Piccolomini: Early life

-Ottavio was born in Florence as youngest son of Silvio Piccolomini and Violante Gerini.
-The house of Piccolomini was a prominent Sienese family that had seen two of its members elected to the papal throne (Popes Pius II and Pius III).
-Ottavio received a military education as a young boy and became a tercio pikeman for the Crown of Spain at the age of almost seventeen.
+Piccolomini was born in Florence as youngest son of Silvio Piccolomini and Violante Gerini.
+The house of Piccolomini was a Sienese family that had seen two of its members elected to the papal throne (Popes Pius II and Pius III).
+Piccolomini received a military education as a young boy and became a tercio pikeman for the Crown of Spain at the age of almost seventeen.

 1618 saw the outbreak of the Thirty Years' War.
 Piccolomini was appointed captain of a cavalry regiment in Bohemia, sent by the Grand Duke of Tuscany to the emperor's army.
 He fought with distinction under Count Charles Bucquoy at the Battle of White Mountain in 1620 and later in Hungary.

-In 1624 he served for a short time again in the Spanish army besieging Breda and then as lieutenant-colonel of Gottfried Heinrich Graf zu Pappenheim's cuirassier regiment in Northern Italy.
+In 1624 he served for a short time again in the Spanish army besieging Breda and then as a lieutenant-colonel of Gottfried Heinrich Graf zu Pappenheim's cuirassier regiment in Northern Italy.
 In 1627 he returned to the Imperial service as colonel and captain of the personal guard of Albrecht von Wallenstein, Duke of Friedland.
-In this capacity Piccolomini fell into disgrace for attempting to extort money from people of Stargard in Pomerania.
-But his dedication and contrition saw him returned to the rank of "colonel of horse and foot", commanding both a cavalry and an infantry regiment.
+In this capacity, Piccolomini fell into disgrace for attempting to extort money from people of Stargard in Pomerania.
+But his dedication and contrition saw him return to the rank of "colonel of horse and foot", commanding both a cavalry and an infantry regiment.

-In 1628 his brother, Ascanio Piccolomini, was appointed Archbishop of Siena which secured Ottavio a position of influence in the diplomatic world.
+In 1628 his brother, Ascanio Piccolomini, was appointed Archbishop of Siena which secured Ottavio a position in the diplomatic world.
 Wallenstein made use of his subordinate's capacity for negotiation and intrigue.
 During the Mantuan War, Piccolomini took a prominent part in the dual role of subtle diplomat and plundering soldier of fortune.

 In 1630 came the invasion of Germany by Gustavus Adolphus of Sweden.
 Piccolomini could not directly return to Germany because he was held hostage at Ferrara until September 1631 to guarantee the Peace of Cherasco that ended the Mantuan War.
 Despite his support for Wallenstein, he was not included in the list of promotions when the Duke resumed action against Saxony, Brandenburg and Sweden.
 Thereafter, Piccolomini served as a colonel under Feldmarschallleutnant Heinrich Holk, a Danish officer, in the battle of Lützen and other operations.

 Nineteenth-century authors were so impressed by Piccolomini's role in the battle of Lützen that they falsely ascribed to him the command of the entire Imperial left wing.
 He did, though, play a pivotal role at the head of his cavalry regiment, leading numerous cavalry charges against the Swedish army, having five horses shot under him, and receiving six painful bruises from musket balls that deflected off his armour.